Tesfamariam100/buzzline-05-tesfa/README.md

 # buzzline-05-case

+The producer generates JSON messages and sends them to a file and a Kafka topic.
+The consumer processes these messages and stores insights in a database.

 Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.

 In this example project, we incorporate a relational data store.